Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 If your dog’s nose is dry, that’s a sign that she needs to drink more water.

 Packing List: What to Bring When Hiking With a Dog

 - Food.
 Opt for a dry food with high protein content and fat levels to give your dog extra energy.
 Michelle Richardson, a vet in Helena, Montana, advises increasing the portion size by up to 50% based on your dog’s fitness level, the hike’s difficulty, and how much extra exercise she’ll be getting compared to her regular routine.
 (Rule of thumb: on top of your dog’s usual daily food total, bring an extra cup of kibble per 20 pounds of dog per day.)
 Give her a small serving about an hour before hiking for extra energy, and feed her small and frequent portions throughout the day.
-(If you need a snack, she probably does, too.)
+(If you need a snack, she probably does, too.
+Note that not all human foods are good for dogs.)
 If you’re going for a long trip, consider packing a high-protein dehydrated dog food (which weighs less) instead.

 - Water and a collapsible water bowl.
 Use your own thirst as a guide and offer water when you stop to drink—every 15 to 30 minutes, depending on trail difficulty and temperature.
 A large dog might drink .5 to 1 ounce of water per pound, per day.
 Small dogs (20 pounds or lighter) will drink closer to 1.5 ounces per pound, per day.
 An average-sized golden retriever might need a half a gallon of water per day.
 Remember that she will certainly need a lot more water than usual, and she shouldn’t drink from water sources that might contain pathogens, so pack extra.
 Note: boiling water for a minute will kill most pathogens.